A38 Saltash Tunnel technology upgrade

 - upgrading the tunnel ventilation system

-- replacing the existing ‘wig-wag’ crossing with traffic lights that will stop traffic in emergencies, and open the diversion route
+- replacing the existing ‘wig-wag’ crossing with automatic barriers and traffic lights that will stop traffic in emergencies, and open the diversion route

 Once complete, these improvements will benefit road users and the local community for many years to come.